TweetingCynical/code-refactor-html5/README.md

 style.css:
 - Used new header, nav, article, aside tags to match html references;
-- Changed .header and .footer to reflect removed class tafs;
+- Changed .footer to footer to reflect removed class tafs;
 - Reordered code sections to match sequence in html;
 - Removed redundant code by combining article with the same styling under new single class rules;
 - Repeated for aside styling;